Nathan Healy

 Duke Energy: PowerPair Solar + Battery Incentive Utility program New pilot for Duke Energy Customers offering $3,600 for solar plus $5,400 for battery storage.
 Combined maximum $9,000.
 Learn More

-The Louisville Gas & Electric (LG&E) and Kentucky Utilities (KU) Net Metering program allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the grid.
-When your solar system produces more power than your home uses during sunny periods, that extra energy flows to the utility grid and you receive credits on your electric bill at the retail rate you normally pay for electricity.
+Unfortunately, no specific information is currently available about the Louisville Gas & Electric (LG&E) and Kentucky Utilities (KU) Net Metering program.
+Net metering is typically a billing arrangement that allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the grid.
+When your solar system produces more energy than your home uses, the surplus flows to the utility grid, and your electric meter runs backward, crediting your account.

 Ready to start saving with solar?